billbostick/badmin/README.md

     ...
 ```

+### Step 3

-3. Add the aliases for HTML to config/app.php:
+Add the aliases for HTML to config/app.php:

 ```php
   'aliases' => [